soifou/php-alpine/README.md

 Alpine Linux
 Build with common PHP extensions
-PHP 7.x are using [PHPCodeCast](https://github.com/codecasts/php-alpine) repository
+PHP 7.2 and 7.3 are using [PHPCodeCast](https://github.com/codecasts/php-alpine) repository

 ## Tags